California Deer News

 Issues with California Deer Management

-The harvest data for 2011 shows a steep decline, but the CDFW explains this as a result of the new tag sales system, Automated License Data System (ALDS) that was deployed in January, 2011, and a nearly 20 percent increase in non-reporting [California Big Game Hunting Digest 2012, page 21.
+The total buck harvest rose to 14,159 in 2013, the second year of increase after the steep decline of 2011 and a general downward trend from the early 1960's..
+CDFW explains the 2011 decline as a result of the new tag sales system, Automated License Data System (ALDS) that was deployed in January, 2011, and a nearly 20 percent increase in non-reporting [California Big Game Hunting Digest 2012, page 21.
 This information was removed from the web site in about February, 2013.
 The harvest data for 2012 was not posted in time for public comment at the April Big Game Meeting to set tag quotas.
-Last year the data was posted around mid March.
-Other states have implemented similar systems without a significant drop off in reporting.
-Non-reporting is illegal and is estimated.
-This harvest data is one of the primary inputs into the state's deer population model. [double click image to enlarge]
+Harvest data is one of the primary inputs into the state's deer population model. [double click image to enlarge]

 A long time observer of the California deer expresses concern about current management policies: